um-grex/grex-docs/content/english/specific-soft/nwchem.md

 ## Introduction
 ---

-[NWChem](https://nwchemgit.github.io/) is a Scalable, massive parallel open source solution for large scale molecular simulations.
+[NWChem](https://nwchemgit.github.io/) is a Scalable, massive parallel and open source solution for large scale molecular simulations.
 NWChem is actively developed by a consortium of developers and maintained by the EMSL located at the Pacific Northwest National Laboratory (PNNL) in Washington State.
-The code is distributed as open-source under the terms of the Educational Community License version 2.0 (ECL 2.0).
+The code is distributed as open source under the terms of the Educational Community License version 2.0 (ECL 2.0).

 ## System specific notes
 ---